AndyThurgood/Codality/README.md

 Typically, when looking at how someone approaches a coding exercise I can gauge pretty quickly where some sits on the scale of ok --> great, the very structured nature of the codility tests means you would struggle to understand the broader picture of how someone writes code.

 In summary, I'm not hating on codility - I found some of the exercises tricky whilst also interesting (helping me to refresh my Linq skills and also power up both my python and Go levels in the process).
-I can see why people may want to have this as a recruitment gate, providing a very quick way to evaluate someones code skills, however I can't get away from the fact it may not tell a complete picture which could lead hiring the wrong people and even missing out on the right.
+I can see why people may want to have this as a recruitment gate, providing a very quick way to evaluate someone’s code skills, however I can't get away from the fact it may not tell a complete picture which could lead hiring the wrong people and even missing out on the right.